Shielded Diffusion: Generating Novel and Diverse Images using Sparse Repellency: Experiments

 \subsection{Experimental Setup}

-We add SPELL to both class-to-image and text-to-image diffusion models.
-In the class-to-image setup, we use Masked Diffusion Transformers (MDTv2) \citep{gao2023mdtv2}, EDMv2 \citep{Karras2024edm2}, and Stable Diffusion 3 Medium (SD3) \citep{esser2024scaling}.
-Since SD3 is a text-to-image model, we follow their template \textit{``a photo of a class\_name''}.
+In the class-to-image setup, we use Masked Diffusion Transformers (MDTv2) \citep{gao2023mdtv2}, EDMv2 \citep{Karras2024edm2}, and Stable Diffusion 3 Medium (SD3) \citep{esser2024scaling}, three recent state-of-the-art diffusion models.
 We use the pretrained model checkpoints to generate 50,000 256x256 images of ImageNet-1k classes\citep{deng2009imagenet} without and with SPELL and compare them to the original ImageNet-1k images.
 We use the validation dataset as a comparison, since we will conduct experiments that repel from the training dataset in \Cref{sec:copyright}, which would render comparisons to the training dataset meaningless.
+Given the text-to-image setting, we follow \citep{esser2024scaling} using \textit{``a photo of a class\_name''} as caption.

-In our text-to-image setup, we use SD3, Latent Diffusion \citep{rombach2022high}, and RGB-space Simple Diffusion \citep{song2021scorebased} in resolution 256x256.
+In our text-to-image setup, we use SD3, Latent Diffusion \citep{rombach2022high}, and RGB-space Simple Diffusion \citep{hoogeboom2023simple} in resolution 256x256.
 For the latter two, we use the checkpoints of \citet{gu2023matryoshka}.
 Details on hyperparameters are provided in \Cref{app:implementation}.
-We evaluate these models on CC12M \citep{changpinyo2021cc12m}.
-As we target the ground truth diversity of images related to each prompt, we select a subset of captions with multiple corresponding images.
+We evaluate these models on CC12M \citep{changpinyo2021cc12m}, a dataset of \textit{(caption, image)} pairs, with captions ranging between 15 and 491 characters.
+As we aim to investigate whether diffusion models with and without SPELL capture the full diversity of images related to each prompt, we create a sub-dataset of captions with multiple corresponding images, which gives a ground-truth target diversity.
 This gives a one-to-many setup with 5000 captions and 4 to 128 images each (in total 41,596 images).
 We explain the construction of this dataset in \Cref{app:cc12m}.